Mitch Austin: Early life

-Club career
+Career

 Youth football

 Austin was a Manly United junior in Sydney, Australia.
 He was spotted by the scouts of Rotherham United in 2009 whilst on a tour of the UK with Manly United and was offered a scholarship with the youth academy.

 Stalybridge Celtic

 In 2010, he joined Conference North team Stalybridge Celtic.

 Cambridge United

-After making 71 league appearances, in 2013, he joined Conference team Cambridge United.
+After making 71 league appearances, in 2013, Austin joined Conference team Cambridge United.

 In 2014, he was loaned to Lincoln City to get more first team opportunities.
 But Cambridge soon recalled Austin, and declined Lincoln’s request for an extension to the loan.
 Though weeks later he signed for Brackley Town again on loan.
 On 31 January 2014, his loan was extended till March.

 On 13 September 2014, he made his professional debut for Cambridge United against Dagenham and Redbridge.

 In May 2015, Cambridge United announced, that Austin was one out of 12 players, who would leave the club in the summer 2015 expressing his wish to return to Australia.